 For the Mark Scheme, see the Appendix, Table D of the Marking Instructions.

 Administration of the Speaking examination

 Dates for Speaking examination

-The Speaking examination takes place before the main examination period.
-Each Centre decides on a convenient time within the following dates for its Speaking examinations:
+The Speaking examination takes place before the main examination series, as notified on the timetable.
+Each centre decides on a convenient period within these dates to conduct the Speaking examinations.